-J

 Contact Hours/Week : 03 Credits : 1.5

 Total Lecture Hours : - CIE Marks : 50

-Total Tutorial Hours : - SEE Marks •• 50
+Total Tutorial Hours : - SEE Marks : 50

-Course Code : N3MCL2 Course N IP
+Course Code : N3MCL2 Course N sΡ

 This Course will enable students to: 1.
-Define problem for developing mini project 2.
-Identify design methodologies and tools to carry out mini project 3.
-Understand significance of the professional ethics, report writing and team work
+Identify the problem statement befitting the domain of interest 2.
+Identify design methodologies and tools to develop solution for the identified problem.
+3. Understand significance of the professional ethics, report writing and team work

-After the After the completion of this course, students will be able to: CO1 CO1.
-Identify the relevant topic that is in synchrony with recent trends in information technology by performing the literature survey referring journals and conference articles.
+After th After the completion of this course, students will be able to: CO1 Identify the relevant topic that is in synchrony with recent trends in information technology by performing the literature survey referring journals and conference articles.
 CO2 Identify the problem statement befitting the domain of interest.
 CO3 Conduct investigations, Analyze the requirements, and Interpret the problem.
 CO4 Identify algorithms, and propose innovative ideas to solve the problem.
 CO5 Apply modern computing tools and techniques to develop an application.
 CO6 Commit to professional ethics & apply the management principles for managing the projects.
 CO7 Work effectively as an individual and as a team member CO8 Indulge in lifelong learning to improve competence as a computing professional.
 CO9 Apply appropriate testing techniques and develop test cases.
 CO10 Prepare a technical report and demonstrate the project.